spicelang/spice/docs/docs/install/source.md

 For compiling Spice from source, you need to have Go 1.16 or higher installed on your system.
 Please refer to the [official guide](https://golang.org/doc/install) on how to install Go.

 ### Build from source
-If you want to build the executable, you can use the `build.sh` for Linux or the `build.bat` file for Windows:
+To build Spice, you can use the `build.sh` for Linux or the `build.bat` for Windows.
+This will build the executable to the `bin` directory.
+You can then add the bin directory to the path to use the compiler from elsewhere.

 === "Linux"
     ```sh